Frinkel/lynnesbicoin/README.md

 #### Windows 10

 - Uhhhh tbh not sure 100% if it can be built in windows yet, plz use linux
-- You might just be able to use the directions for TurtleCoin, just replace all instances of Turtlecoin with Lynnesbiancoin
+- You might just be able to use the directions for TurtleCoin, just replace all instances of Turtlecoin with Lynnesbicoin

 #### Thank You
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community